laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 The project consists of a Java version of the board game *Eriantys*, made by Cranio Creations.

-You can find the full game [here](https://www.craniocreations.it/prodotto/eriantys/).
+The full game can be found [here](https://www.craniocreations.it/prodotto/eriantys/).

 The final version includes:
 * initial UML diagram: [a first][firstUML-link] and an [updated version][firstUML_updated-link];